ufidon/comsec/labs/lab06/README.md

 # **Intrusion Detection**

 ## **Description**
-In this lab, we will configure Suricata, an open-source intrusion detection system (IDS), on a Ubuntu virtual machine.
-The lab will simulate a real-world scenario where a server is monitored for potential security breaches.
+This lab will simulate a real-world scenario where a server is monitored for potential security breaches.
 Parrot Linux will act as an attacking machine to generate different types of network traffic.
-The goal is to test how effectively Suricata detects malicious activity, such as port scanning, brute force attacks, and exploitation attempts.
+The goal is to test how effectively an `open-source intrusion detection system (IDS)` detects malicious activity, such as port scanning, brute force attacks, and exploitation attempts.

 Both VMs (Ubuntu Server and Parrot Linux) will be connected through a VirtualBox NAT network to simulate network traffic while retaining internet access.